Why is this research important for Alberta ag?

 The development of disease resistant commercial barley and triticale varieties will directly benefit Alberta barley and triticale producers.
 The improved market quality of new varieties will increase their acceptance by maltsters, provide mycotoxin-free products for end-user consumption and thus, down-grading of the commodity can be avoided.
-Furthermore, the use of resistant cultivars can increase productivity by reducing yield and quality losses, and fungicide use.
-Ultimately, the producer can reduce their input costs and increase profitability, while mitigating the threat of FHB, scald and ergot.
+The use of resistance cultivars can also increase productivity by reducing yield and quality losses and fungicide use.